EMDR Therapy in Salem, NH

 While EMDR is best known for treating trauma and PTSD, it’s also effective for anxiety and panic, depression, grief and loss, addiction, and unresolved negative life experiences.

 Healing is possible—and you don’t have to do it alone.
-Whether you're curious about EMDR or ready to start, I'm here to answer questions and walk with you at your own pace.
+Whether you're curious about EMDR in NH or ready to start, I'm here to answer questions and walk with you at your own pace.

 Start Here